+A head and shoulders pattern has three peaks, with the middle being the highest.
 The inverse head and shoulders pattern looks the same as the head and shoulders, except it’s upside down.
 Both head and shoulders patterns are reversal patterns.

-Take a look at the Social Reality, Inc. (NASDAQ: SRAX) chart below:
+Take a look at the Social Reality Inc. (NASDAQ: SRAX) chart below:

-Notice the volume spike as the price breaks through the resistance coming out of the right shoulder.
+Notice the volume spike as the price breaks through resistance out of the right shoulder.
 This isn’t a perfect inverse head and shoulders.
 But most patterns aren’t perfect.
 That’s why I’m including real stock charts instead of graphic representations.